5 Basic OBS Workflow #

 Add all the files to your working directory:

-add *.spec *.changes *.tar.gzBuild the package for a specific distribution and architecture, for example, openSUSE Tumbleweed for x86-64:
+geeko >oscadd *.spec *.changes *.tar.gzBuild the package for a specific distribution and architecture, for example, openSUSE Tumbleweed for x86-64:

-build --local-package openSUSE_Tumbleweed x86_64 *.specIf you encounter problems, see Section 5.3, “Investigating the Local Build Process”.
+geeko >oscbuild --local-package openSUSE_Tumbleweed x86_64 *.specIf you encounter problems, see Section 5.3, “Investigating the Local Build Process”.

 Check if your build was successful.
 If everything was fine, commit the files to your package to your home project on OBS:

-geeko >
+geeko >osccommit

 To delete a file in your working directory, merely deleting it from the local

-) is not sufficient, since
+filesystem (rm FILE) is not sufficient, since

-, like any other Source Code Control System, will just complain
+osc, like any other Source Code Control System, will just complain

 that the file is missing.
 If you really want to delete a file, use the command:

-While there is no dedicated osc
+While there is no dedicated osc to "move" (rename) a file,

 the desired end result can be obtained using the following procedure:

-statusto verify that the end result is as intended.
+geeko >oscstatusto verify that the end result is as intended.

 5.3 Investigating the Local Build Process #